Cajun Eggs Benedict

 What is gumbo filé and can I skip it?

-Gumbo filé (filé powder) is ground sassafras leaves — a traditional Cajun/Creole thickener and flavoring used in gumbo.
-The recipe adds 1 tbsp to the roux-based sauce and cooks it for 1 minute to bloom its flavor.
+Gumbo filé (filé powder) is ground sassafras leaves — a traditional Cajun/Creole thickener and flavoring.
+I add 1 tbsp to the roux-based sauce and cook it for 1 minute to bloom its flavor.
 It is hard to substitute directly; a small amount of okra (thickens similarly) or simply omitting it while increasing the roux cook time slightly are the closest workarounds.

 What is boudin sausage, and where do I find it?

 Boudin is a Cajun pork sausage stuffed with rice, onions, and spices — distinct from andouille.
-The recipe uses 1 lb of raw pork boudin with the casings removed and formed into six 3-inch patties, which are pan-fried until browned to serve as the base under the poached egg.
-It can be found at Cajun specialty shops or well-stocked Southern grocery stores; andouille is not a substitute as it has a completely different texture.
+I use 1 lb of raw pork boudin with the casings removed and form it into six 3-inch patties, which are pan-fried until browned to serve as the base under the poached egg.
+Find it at Cajun specialty shops or well-stocked Southern grocery stores; andouille is not a substitute as it has a completely different texture.

 Why does the roux need to cook for 20 minutes, and how dark should it get?